Operation Demetrius: Legal basis

 The internments were initially carried out under Regulations 11 and 12 of 1956 and Regulation 10 of 1957 (the Special Powers Regulations), made under the authority of the Special Powers Act.
+The 1922 Special Powers Act (also known as the "Flogging Act") was renewed annually; in 1928, it was renewed for five year and made permanent in 1933.
+The Act was repealed in 1973.
 The Detention of Terrorists Order of 7 November 1972, made under the authority of the Temporary Provisions Act, was used after direct rule was instituted.

 Internees arrested without trial pursuant to Operation Demetrius could not complain to the European Commission of Human Rights about breaches of Article 5 of the European Convention on Human Rights (ECHR) because on 27 June 1957, the UK lodged a notice with the Council of Europe declaring that there was a "public emergency within the meaning of Article 15(1) of the Convention".

 Operation and immediate aftermath

 Operation Demetrius began on Monday 9 August at 4 am and progressed in two parts: